 None!
 All equipment is provided free of charge during your training.
 (The only exception to this is a drysuit for use in the open water.
 However, you can hire these from the local dive shops until you want to commit to buying one).
 Normally trainees start to purchase basic pieces of equipment as their training progresses (eg. mask, snorkel, fins).

 Training is provided free of charge to all club members.
 All that is required is you join the Scottish Sub-Aqua Club (this is required to cover you for insurance purposes) and become a member of the club.
 Please see the membership section for more details.

-You have to be at least 14 years old to start training to be a diver.
-We also ask that if you are under the age of 16, you bring a parent or guardian with you (don't worry - they won't be asked to go in the pool!).
+You have to be at least 18 years old to start training to be a diver with the club.
+We do occasionally train 16-17 year olds but we ask that you bring a parent or guardian with you (who will be welcome to train too!).

 All diving members of The Scottish Sub Aqua Club must complete a medical self declaration to confirm their fitness to dive.
 Any Member answering 'Yes' to any of the questions on the self declaration will automatically be referred to the ScotSAC Medical Advisor, a practicing GP and diving doctor.
 In most cases this is a simple process and involves the Medical Advisor reviewing the information you provide on your form to determine your fitness to dive.
 In a small number of cases, you may be contacted for further information, or asked to visit a diving doctor for a full medical.
 A copy of the form is available here for your information.

 If you have any questions that are not answered on these pages, feel free to drop us a message or come down to our pool session on a Friday night.Get in touch